chendry/LSY201/README.md

     delay(25);
     camera.takePicture();

-You can alternatively use `reset` to clear the buffer, but that has the additional side effects.
+You can alternatively use `reset` to clear the buffer, but that has some additional side effects described below.

-### Configuring the Baud Rate
+### Setting the Baud Rate

 Call `setBaudRate` with one of the supported baud rates: 9600, 19200, 38400, 57600, or 115200.
 The camera will be using that baud when the method returns